 It would be good to have a focus on that particular episode in our banking history.

 With regard to banking, I mentioned before that banks are seeing some shareholder action in the businesses and sectors they will support in future.
 Access to capital being the most fundamental requirement of any business, this is a hugely important topic.
 As such, the APPG has come up with a project called Bankers for NetZero.
 It is engaging with the banking sector and others.
-It is supported by Volans, the sustainability think-tank, and Re:Pattern, who specialise in business transformation social impact.
-It is developing policy recommendations to lead to COP26, looking at the regulatory environment and the part banks play in financing; engaging with businesses on net zero challenges; and looking at opportunities and obstacles for banking, while trying to formulate some evidence-based, targeted policy, and to make recommendations on legislation and regulation, in accordance with the United Nations environment programme finance initiative, or UNEPFI, for short.
+It is supported by Volans, the sustainability think-tank, and Re:Pattern, who are a business transformation organisation specialising in social impact.
+It is developing policy recommendations to lead to COP26, looking at the regulatory environment and the part banks play in financing; engaging with businesses on net zero challenges; and looking at opportunities and obstacles for banking, while trying to formulate some evidence-based, targeted policy, and to make recommendations on legislation and regulation, in accordance with the United Nations environment programme finance initiative, or UNEPFI for short.
 The key objective is that no willing SME is left behind in this vital change to our economy.